A new use for the ubiquitous barcode

 Create a way for the hidden competitor of a crafter's stash to become an opportunity for future sales and customer loyalty.

-Product Designer which included research, ideation, paper and digital wireframing, low and high-fidelity prototyping, conducting usability studies, accounting for accessibility, and iterating on designs.
+Service Designer which included research, ideation, paper and digital wireframing, low and high-fidelity prototyping, conducting usability studies, accounting for accessibility, and iterating on designs.

 Over 50% of the respondents have over 5 unique items in their stash which is taking up space and is a sunk cost.
 The statements from the customers on their thoughts about their stashes were incorporated into the persona.
 A journey map and storyboards were created and used to highlight areas of improvement.